Top 10 best automatic cars 2023

 For this latest generation of the BMW 3 Series, a manual gearbox can only be specified on the least powerful diesel engine.
 That’s no bad thing because the eight-speed automatic BMW fitted elsewhere is very impressive - and it still allows the 3 Series to live up to the brand’s ‘Ultimate Driving Machine’ slogan.
 When cruising, it’s smooth and unobtrusive but select a sportier setup and the changes become lightning fast.

 The 3 Series range is extensive with super-fast versions sitting at one end and very economical diesels at the other.
 Because diesel’s fallen in popularity, BMW has introduced a much wider plug-in hybrid range, with two different versions and the availability of both on the 3 Series Touring estate.
-These manage over 30 miles of electric-only driving and will cost business users much less than a diesel in VED (road tax).
+These manage over 30 miles of electric-only driving and will cost business users much less than a diesel in company-car tax.
 As a result, the PHEVs, which also get an automatic gearbox, are expected to be some of the top sellers.

 It’s a great demonstration of how well we regard the DSG automatic gearbox that it features in our top-10 list in three very different cars.
 Of all the wide variety of supermini-size car choices out there, the Volkswagen Polo is unquestionably the most plush and well appointed.

 In a small car with a distinct luxury feel, the DSG gearbox feels right at home here, providing smooth, easy progress.
-Choosing it makes sound financial sense, too; when teamed with the 1.0-litre TSI petrol engine, it still provides fuel economy of around 46.6mpg and reduces emissions as well.
+Choosing it makes sound financial sense, too; when teamed with the 108bhp 1.0-litre TSI petrol engine, it still provides fuel economy of around 50mpg and reduces emissions as well.
 Yet, remarkably, it allows nippy 0-62mph performance.
 Its efficiency, together with the big-car-feel that the Polo exudes mean we can see why plenty of people might choose the DSG over the manual.

 The MINI 5-door is – as its name suggests – a MINI hatchback with five doors.
 It offers the extra practicality of easy access to the rear bench but retains the three-door model’s appealing retro styling and scope for personalisation.
 The entry-level One and mid-range Cooper are powered by the same 1.5-litre turbocharged petrol engine, with power outputs ranging from 101bhp to 134bhp.
 The tier-topping Cooper S, meanwhile, gets a 2.0-litre engine producing 176bhp.
 1